The 2002 BPCA established a prioritization process for off-patent medications based on three major factors:

 - Possible need for reformulation of existing products

-The law that reauthorized the BPCA in 2007 also revised the prioritization process to emphasize knowledge gaps in therapeutic areas, as opposed to knowledge gaps about specific drug products.
-The prioritization process was revamped in 2010 and continues annually.
+The reauthorization of the BPCA in 2007 also revised the prioritization process to emphasize knowledge gaps in therapeutic areas, as opposed to knowledge gaps about specific drug products.
+The prioritization process was further refined in 2010 to emphasize the following four principles: